AWS EC2 Troubleshooting

 • Error connecting to your instance: Connection timed out

-• Route table, for the subnet, does not have a route that sends all traffic destined outside the VPC to the Internet gateway for the VPC.
+• Route table for the subnet does not have a route that sends all traffic destined outside the VPC to the Internet gateway for the VPC.

-• Security group does not allow inbound traffic from the public IP address on the proper port
+• Security group does not allow inbound traffic from the public IP address on the proper port.

-allow inbound and outbound traffic on port 22 (for Linux instances) or port 3389 (for Windows instances).
+• If connecting from a corporate network, the internal firewall does not allow inbound and outbound traffic on port 22 (for Linux instances) or port 3389 (for Windows instances).

 • Instance does not have the same public IP address, which changes during restarts.
-Associate an Elastic IP address with the instance
+Associate an Elastic IP address with the instance.

 • CPU load on the instance is high; the server may be overloaded.